Computing one-loop corrections to effective vertices with two scales in the EFT for Multi-Regge processes in QCD: Rapidity divergent scalar integrals

 where $t_1=-q_1^2$, $Q^2=-q^2$, $(q+q_1)^2=0$ and $\tilde{q}_1^-=0$.
 We will first consider the case when $Q^2=0$, then on-shell condition for $q+q_1$ together with modified kinematic constraint for $q_1$ is satisfied by $q_1^+=t_1/{q_-}+t_1^2r/q_-^3+O(r^2)$, $q_1^-=-rq_1^+$ and parametric representation for $C_{[-]}$ with Euclidean pole prescription takes the form:

-where $O(r)$-corrections to $t_1$ are independent on Feynman parameters and can be neglected, since they lead only to $O(r)$ corrections to the integral.
-Integral with PV-prescription is obtained from this integral as:
+where $O(r)$-corrections do not depend on Feynman parameters and can be neglected, since they lead only to $O(r)$ corrections to the integral.
+Integral with PV-prescription is obtained from the latter integral as:

 Anti-symmetrization of the integral $C_{(-)}$ w.r.t. light-cone component $q_-$ in Eq.~(\ref{Eq:Cm_AC}) can be understood as anti-symmetrization of the full amplitude w.r.t. the substitution $s\leftrightarrow -s$ and therefore the PV pole prescription indeed projects-out the part with definite signature from the amplitude.
 Integral $C_{(-)}$ can be straightforwardly expanded in $r\ll 1$ using one-fold Mellin-Barnes representation, which is not the case for parametric integral, obtained without modified kinematic constraint.
 Then the result with PV prescription is obtained using Eq.~(\ref{Eq:Cm_AC}):